Swatiyaduvanshi/Video-game-sales-dashboard/README.md

 # Video-game-sales-dashboard
-This is a Power BI end-to-end orject
+This is a Power BI end-to-end project